Cardinal Ouellet Writes Open Letter to Archbishop Viganò

 Dear pontifical representative emeritus, I tell you frankly that to accuse Pope Francis of having covered up with full knowledge of the facts this alleged sexual predator and therefore of being an accomplice of the corruption that is spreading in the Church, to the point of considering him unworthy of continuing his reform as the first pastor of the Church, is incredible and unlikely from all points of view.
 I can't understand how you could let yourself be convinced this monstrous accusation could stand.
 Francis had nothing to do with McCarrick's promotions in New York, Metuchen, Newark and Washington.
 He removed him from his dignity as a Cardinal when a credible accusation of child abuse became apparent.
 I have never heard Pope Francis allude to this self-styled great adviser of his pontificate in relation to [episcopal] nominations in America, even though he does not hide the trust he gives some prelates.
 I sense these are not your preferences, nor those of your friends who support your interpretation of the facts.
 However, I find it aberrant that you take advantage of the sensational scandal of sexual abuse in the United States to inflict on the moral authority of your Superior, the Supreme Pontiff, an unprecedented and undeserved blow.

 I have the privilege of meeting Pope Francis for a long time each week, to discuss the appointments of bishops and the problems that affect their government.
 I know very well how he treats people and problems: with much charity, mercy, attention and seriousness, as you yourself have experienced.
-Reading how you end your last, seemingly very spiritual message, making light of yourself and casting doubt on his faith, seemed to me really too sarcastic, even blasphemous!
+Reading how you end your last, seemingly very spiritual message, making fun of yourself and casting doubt on his faith, seemed to me really too sarcastic, even blasphemous!
 This cannot come from the Spirit of God.

 Dear Brother, I would really like to help you rediscover communion with him who is the visible guarantor of the communion of the Catholic Church; I understand how bitterness and disappointment have marked your path in service to the Holy See, but you cannot end your priestly life in this way, in an open and scandalous rebellion, which inflicts a very painful wound on the Bride of Christ, whom you claim to serve better, worsening division and bewilderment in the people of God!
 What can I answer your question if I don't tell you: come out of your hiding place, repent of your revolt and return to better feelings towards the Holy Father, instead of exacerbating hostility against him.
 How can you celebrate the Holy Eucharist and pronounce his name in the canon of Mass?
 How can you pray the holy Rosary, Saint Michael the Archangel and the Mother of God, condemning the one she protects and accompanies every day in his weighty and courageous ministry?